Abbotsbury, New South Wales: Demographics

 The most common ancestries were Italian 23.0%, Australian 14.4%, English 9.0%, Assyrian 7.5% and Croatian 6.6%.

 50.4% of people only spoke English at home.
 Other languages spoken at home included Assyrian Neo-Aramaic 6.5%, Italian 5.8%, Arabic 5.1%, Chaldean Neo-Aramaic 5.0% and Vietnamese 3.9%.
+Noting that Assyrian and Chaldean Neo-Aramaic form two dialects of one language, the total percentage of Neo-Aramaic speakers totals to 11.5%.

 The most common responses for religion were Catholic 53.2%, No Religion 8.8%, Eastern Orthodox 7.2%, Islam 4.5% and Assyrian Church of the East 4.2%.
 Overall, Christianity was the largest religious group reported overall (79.7%).

 Landmarks

 Abbotsbury is best known for Calmsley Hill Farm, which is located on the western side of the suburb.

 In the north-west of the suburb lies the Western Sydney Parklands, which sits on a hilly ridge.
 On these large hills there are a few recreational spots, such as Moonrise Lookout and Sugarloaf Ridge.
 They are both adjacent to each other and would feature a panoramic view of all of Sydney, where the city skyline may be seen from there.
 Families enjoy to picnic and walk in these area, and even come here to view the new years fireworks from Sydney Harbour.